 The dental profession has made great strides in making dental procedures as comfortable as possible.
 However, fear and anxiety remain a major concern for many.
 It is estimated that as many as forty million Americans avoid voluntarily seeking dental care due to these concerns.
-Fortunately, medications are available which can be administered to alleviate most patients’ fears, allowing them to successfully and pleasantly undergo treatment.
+Fortunately, options are available which can alleviate most patients’ fears, allowing them to successfully and pleasantly undergo treatment.

 Oral medications are often prescribed that the patient takes prior to coming to the dental office for treatment.
 These sedatives (sleeping pills) are often combined with the nitrous oxide, and the patient is very relaxed and generally not aware of the treatment being provided.
 Since the patient is more sedated, they must have someone bring them to the office, and be with them the rest of the day.
 This is ideal for longer, more invasive procedures, and for patients that would rather not be aware of the dental treatment being provided.